Climate of Italy: Sunshine duration, solar irradiance and cloud cover

-The highest annual average values in the network of pyranometric stations relating to global solar irradiance are higher than 18 MJ/m2 and concern the southern and south-eastern extremities of Sicily.
-Average annual values between 16 MJ/m2 and 18 MJ/m2 are recorded over a large part of the Aosta Valley, on the western alpine extremity of Piedmont, on the island of Pianosa, on the coastal and sublittoral areas of the middle and southern Lazio, in the south-central Apulia, Calabria, Sardinia and most of Sicily (including the islands of Ustica, Pantelleria and Lampedusa).
+The highest annual average values in the network of pyranometric stations relating to global solar irradiance are higher than 18 MJ/m2 and pertain to the southern and southeastern extremities of Sicily.
+Average annual values between 16 MJ/m2 and 18 MJ/m2 are recorded over a large part of the Aosta Valley, on the western alpine extremity of Piedmont, on the island of Pianosa, and in the coastal and sublittoral areas of the central and southern Lazio, in the south-central Apulia, Calabria, Sardinia and most of Sicily (including the islands of Ustica, Pantelleria and Lampedusa).

-Average annual values between 14 MJ/m2 and 16 MJ/m2 affect western Liguria, a large part of Tuscany and central-northern Lazio, a large part of the Marche, Abruzzo and Molise, Campania, Basilicata, northern Puglia and north-eastern Sardinia.
+Average annual values between 14 MJ/m2 and 16 MJ/m2 affect western Liguria, a large part of Tuscany, and central-northern Lazio, a large part of the Marche, Abruzzo and Molise, Campania, Basilicata, northern Puglia and northeastern Sardinia.
 Average annual values between 12 MJ/m2 and 14 MJ/m2 occur in central-eastern Piedmont, eastern Liguria, Lombardy, Trentino-Alto Adige, Veneto, Friuli-Venezia Giulia, most of Emilia-Romagna and on the Apennine ridge between Emilia, Tuscany, Umbria, Marche and Lazio.
-Average annual values of less than 12 MJ/m2 are recorded in an area of the Tuscan-Emilian Apennines which includes the highest peaks.
+Average annual values of less than 12 MJ/m2 are recorded in an area of the Tuscan-Emilian Apennines, which includes the highest peaks.

-Cloud cover generally tends to reach the lowest average values in the month of July, while the highest average values, according to the different climatic zones, can affect several months between late autumn and the first part of spring, with the highest average values in most of the territory recorded in November.
+Cloud cover generally tends to reach the lowest average values in the month of July, while the highest average values, according to the different climatic zones, can occur several months between late autumn and the early part of spring, with the highest average values recorded in the most of the territory in November.